Analyze Data

 Analysis Options

-The analyzer trace settings are located under the Home ribbon menu and Trace Properties dialog.
+The analyzer trace settings are located in the Analyzer Trace Settings section of the Home ribbon menu and the Properties pane.

 ANALYSIS LINES